JonJChris/customer-management/src/main/frontend/customer-management/README.md

 ### Changing the HTML

-The `public` folder contains the HTML file so you can tweak it, for example, to [set the page title](#changing-the-page-title).
+The `public` folder contains the HTML file so you can tweak it, for example, to [set the page titleType](#changing-the-page-titleType).
 The `<script>` tag with the compiled code will be added to it automatically during the build process.

 ### Adding Assets Outside of the Module System